tetherless-world/sciv-ontology/usecase.md

 <h3 id="passion">Mapping myIDP Interests level to "scivo:Passion"</h3>

 <p>Similar to the skill level, each participant is required to rate their interest level on a scale of one to five.
 This is then used to compare with the average expert values as a factor to calculate the percentage of career paths matching.
-We use the ``scivo:Passion" class to connect the interest level with the passion level using the Table ~\ref{tab1}.</p>
+We use the ``scivo:Passion" class to connect the interest level with the passion level using the <a href="#tab1">Table 1</a>.</p>

 <h3 id="values">Mapping myIDP Values to "scivo:Values"</h3>